BashMocha/Reinforcement-Learning-in-AirSim/README.md

 ## Simulation Environment
 AirSim's neighborhood environment is utilized due to its simple structure, making it well-suited for path-tracking algorithms.
 The project has been tested on Windows 11, but not on Linux; therefore, running the scripts on a Windows operating system is recommended.

 The simulation environment can be downloaded from our release page.
-To configure the environment, move the `settings.json` file to the `%userprofile%\Documents\Airsim` and run the `AirsimNH.exe` from the environment folder.
+To configure the environment, move the `settings.json` file to the `%userprofile%\Documents\AirSim` and run the `AirSimNH\WindowsNoEditor\AirsimNH.exe` from the environment folder.
 Once the simulation is running, a Python script containing the following lines can connect to the environment for API calls:

 ```python
     import airsim